Stephen Lynch (politician): Caucus memberships

-Political positions

 Economy and finance

 Lynch has been a member of the House Financial Services Committee since his first term.
 According to CQ, Lynch supported President George W. Bush's agenda one-third of the time, which was average for Democratic House members.
 For instance, he supported the Housing and Economic Recovery Act of 2008, which addressed the subprime mortgage crisis, but opposed the Emergency Economic Stabilization Act of 2008, which created the Troubled Asset Relief Program.
 He supported President Barack Obama's economic agenda, including the American Recovery and Reinvestment Act of 2009 and the Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010.

 Lynch has focused on trade policy as a congressman.
 In 2002 he voted against fast track bills that gave the president the authority to negotiate trade deals without amendments by Congress.
 In 2007 he voted in favor of the Peru–United States Trade Promotion Agreement despite some Democratic opposition.

 The ninth congressional district of Massachusetts in the 109th Congress.
 The district, numbered as the 9th district from 2001 to 2013, includes the southern fourth of Boston and many of Boston's southern suburbs, such as Brockton, Dedham, Needham, Braintree and Quincy.